octoxalis/11tyframe/source/matter/pages/customize.md

 {% end_code_block %}

-The properties of this configuration file as self-documenting but some of them need a few explanations, notably those properties whose names begin by _HUE_ and _LUM_.
+The properties of this configuration file are self-documenting but some of them need a few explanations, notably those properties whose names begin by _HUE_ and _LUM_.

 All sites colors are defined by CSS custom properties and the _HUE_ poperties define the variations of these colors:
 + **P** stands for primary color;